TheOdinProject/curriculum/javascript/javascript_in_the_real_world/ecmascript.md

 This section contains a general overview of topics that you will learn in this lesson.

-- Describe what ES6 is.
-- Describe the current ECMAScript release system.
+- The ECMAScript release system.
-- Explain some potential issues with browser support for newer JavaScript features.
+- Some potential issues with browser support for newer JavaScript features.
-- Explain what Babel is.
+- Babel.

 ### ECMAScript